 Vienna Pride and Rainbow Parade

 Vienna Pride has become not just an institution, but also a symbol of diversity and equality.
-From May 31 to June 15, the LGBTIQ+ community will take center stage once again.
-Vienna City Hall, the city’s official government building, will once again host a Vienna Pride conference on June 6.
-The Pride Village on Rathausplatz will also be constructed again and will be a popular meeting place for all LGBTIQ+ people: Vienna’s queer scene will be buzzing here from June 12 to 14.
-As is the case every year, the Rainbow Parade on June 14 will take place on the most beautiful boulevard in the world: Vienna’s Ringstrasse.
+From May 29 to June 14, the LGBTIQ+ community will take center stage once again.
+And once again, Vienna City Hall, the city’s official government building, will open for a Vienna Pride conference on May 29.
+The Pride Village on Rathausplatz will also be a key meeting point for the entire community on the day of the Rainbow Parade (June 13).

 Pride events